Campylobacter Infection in Dogs

 How is campylobacteriosis diagnosed?

 Campylobacter infection is usually diagnosed by laboratory examination of a fecal sample.
-Although microscopic examination and DNA (PCR) testing of feces can demonstrate the presence of Campylobacter, a fecal culture and sensitivity test is normally required to make a definitive diagnosis, because healthy dogs can carry the bacteria without being sick.
+Microscopic examination and DNA (PCR) testing of feces can demonstrate the presence of Campylobacter, but a fecal culture and sensitivity test is normally required to make a definitive diagnosis, because healthy dogs can carry the bacteria without being sick.
 This test is often performed in chronic, persistent, or severe cases of diarrhea that have not responded to conventional treatments.

 How is campylobacteriosis treated?